-- Methods are needed to continue to improve the close aboard distance estimation by MMOs.
-Reticled binoculars were used for longer distance sightings, however at a bridge height of 62 ft, this method was not useful for close aboard sightings.
-Suggest that MMOs practice close aboard distance estimation if possible. - Previous MMO trips have only consisted of two Navy MMOs.
-For this trip, there were three Navy MMOs so that one could be a data recorder and the other two could observe.
-Having a third MMO as data recorder was very helpful in allowing the port and starboard MMOs on the bridge wings to focus on surveying for marine mammals and sea turtles.
-It is recommended, that a minimum of three MMOs go on all trips, if feasible. - A GPS unit was used to try and gather ship track information and log sighting locations.
-However, the unit did not work inside the bridge due to loss of satellite connection.
-It is recommended that the GPS unit be checked at the beginning of the trip to ensure that it is logging data properly.
+- Methods are needed to continue to improve the close-aboard distance estimation by MMOs.
+Reticled binoculars are used for longer distance sightings; this method is not useful for close aboard sightings.
+Suggest that MMOs practice close-aboard distance estimation if possible. - Previous MMO trips have only consisted of two or three Navy MMOs.
+For this trip, there were four Navy MMOs so that one could be a data recorder, two could observe, and one would be on break.
+Having a fourth MMO allowed everyone to have a break every fourth hour.
+It is recommended that a minimum of four MMOs go on all trips, if feasible.